nareshkumar4us/codebasicsresumeprojectchallenge2/README.md

 It is speculated that some of the essential products were either not delivered on time or not delivered in full over a continued period, which could have resulted in bad customer service.
 Management wants to fix this issue before expanding to other cities.

-Worked on the following tasks,

-1.Connecting to source and importing data into POWER BI 2.Data Modelling in Power BI
-3.Data Preprocessing by using Power Query Editor 4.Creating Measures by using DAX and Calculated Columns 5.Bookmarks, Selection, Switches (Active/Inactive Buttons), Actions, Page Navigations

 Terminologies used:

 IF% - In Full Delivery